 Approaching a reputable company or section of a company specialising in wills, estates and trusts is a much safer idea:

 As a leading trust company in South Africa, Sanlam Trust offers expert management of deceased solvent estates and living and testamentary trusts.
-Sanlam Trust can act as executor of your estate and trustee of your trust.
+If you choose to draft an online will, Sanlam will automatically be appointed as your executor.

-Should you choose Sanlam Trust to act as the expert executor of your estate, a nominal annual fee of R57.50 will be charged.
-This amount covers the administration costs and safe keeping of your will in a vault.
+Should you choose to draft a will online, Sanlam Trust will act as the expert executor of your estate and a nominal annual fee of R57.50 will be charged.
+This fee covers the administration costs and safe keeping of your will in a vault.
+Please note: If you are 65 or older, this fee does not apply to you and we will provide these services free of charge.

 You will also get: